Home Sweet Home - COVID-19 & The City of Gems

 The question beckons, who helps Vindya, Briliant Cuts and the beneficiaries of the global jewellery trade collapse in the face of COVID-19?
 Like the GFC of 2007, the team wait in hope of a return in consumer confidence.
 The precious stones, diamonds and gold values remain unaffected if not more precious as investment pieces in what would seem the ever rising gold market.

-Much of our time in preparing Sovereign Stones for launch has been identifying reputable, highly qualified and trustworthy partners.
-We are delighted that Vindya Perera is part of the Sovereign Stones family and that we look forward to working directly to support her work at her new venture Lustre, the community support in ‘The City of Gems’, Ratnapura who opened their doors and rolled out their Welcome Matt’s to our team at Sovereign Stones.
+Much of our time in preparing for launch has been identifying reputable, highly qualified and trustworthy partners.
+We are delighted that Vindya Perera is part of the Sovereign Stones family and that we look forward to working directly to support her work at her new venture Lustre, the community support in ‘The City of Gems’, Ratnapura who opened their doors and rolled out their Welcome Matt’s to our team at Sovereign Stones and supported the creation of the Journey Collection.